-If a woman welcomes your children into her home and loves them and treats them as her own children, how could you not respect that woman?
-How can you not encourage your children to appreciate and respect that woman?
-As a parent, I appreciate anyone who cares for my child.
-I will be forever grateful.
-My child is an extension of me.
-For anyone to be kind and loving to my child is also being kind and loving to me.
-It is a blessing from God for anyone to treat my child well.
-We hear so many grave stories of children being mistreated and even killed by their parent’s new partner because of emotions like jealousy and resentment.
-I would feel at peace knowing that my child is around someone who will be just as caring and loving to my child as I, a biological mother would be to my own child.
+If a woman welcomes your children into her home, loves them, and treats them as her own, it’s essential to respect her.
+Encouraging your children to appreciate and respect her is equally crucial.
+As a parent, I deeply appreciate anyone who cares for my child, as my child is an extension of myself.
+To see my child treated with kindness and love is a blessing.
+We often hear heartbreaking stories of children mistreated due to emotions like jealousy and resentment.
+I find peace in knowing that my child is around someone who treats them as lovingly as I would.

 Very imformative.
 I wish the mother of my husband child could read this.
 “She think my child is hers, and she’s trying to mother my child, and she’s not his mother.
 Why dont she have her own child”.
 Her words exactly.
 Mean while i was treating her son exactly how i treated mines.
 Now i have no interest in doing anything for him.
 When its my husband weekend to have him its my weekend to work.
 So with that being said this articlevis making me rethink about my actions.
 But do you blame for reacting the way i did?